Learning how to make a lapbook and mini-books is a game-changer!

-Here’s a very simple mini-book that a kindergarten (with a little help) or elementary student can make.
+Here’s a very simple mini-book that a kindergarten (with a little writing help) or elementary student can make.

 Directions for how to make a Flower Parts Mini-book/lapbook:

 1. Using one single piece of 8 1/2 x 11-inch colored paper, hold the base piece of paper vertically, then fold it in half lengthwise.

 2. Out of contrasting paper colors, construct a simple flower clearly showing the petals, leaves, stem, and roots, as shown in the top picture above.

 3. After gluing the flower to the top half of the folded paper, cut through the flower and the top half of the paper, to the fold.
 Make three cuts so that the flower, leaves, stem, and roots each have their own section.

 4. On the inside of the flaps, label each section, as shown in the bottom picture above.